Bob Shearing QSM

 Happily married to Gillie and father of three sons, with whom he loves participating in sports such as tennis, skiing and sailing.

 Pippa Ensor was nominated by the Deans family to represent their interests on the Riccarton Trust Board.
-She joined the Board in March 2017 and is appointed for a five year term.
+She joined the Board in March 2017 and has recently been appointed for a further five year term.

 Pippa is a sixth generation Deans and, incidentally, the last child to be christened in the John Deans christening robe now residing at Riccarton House.